-Among the ever-growing creepypasta community, the freakiest tales, rumors and theories often begin with mysterious video footage (previous examples we’ve covered here include the nightmarish “Agamemnon Counterpart,” the eerie “Mereana Mordegard Glesgorv” and the notorious “Barbie Interview”).
+The freakiest tales, rumors and theories ever to catch fire on the web often begin with mysterious video footage (previous examples we’ve covered here include the nightmarish “Agamemnon Counterpart,” the eerie “Mereana Mordegard Glesgorv” and the notorious “Barbie Interview”).

 One of the earliest videos to spark the imaginations of countless social media users is a deeply disturbing YouTube clip entitled “I Feel Fantastic.”